Halifax Revealed: Navigating Nova Scotia’s Coastal Gem

 Brightwood Golf & Country Club

-Nestled in Dartmouth, Brightwood Golf & Country Club offers an 18 hole, par 70 course that provides both challenge and enjoyment for golfers of all skill levels.
+Nestled in Dartmouth, Brightwood Golf & Country Club offers an 18-hole, par 70 course that challenges and delights golfers of all skill levels.
 The course is known for its lush fairways, well-maintained greens, and scenic views of the Halifax skyline.

 Holes: 18